uclahs-cds/package-moPepGen/docs/filter-fasta.md

 ### Filter by Expression

 The example below filters the variant peptide sequences based on their expression level.
-The expression table is given as TSV file, with the first column being the transcript ID, and the forth column being the expression level.
+The expression table is given as TSV file, with the first column being the transcript ID, and the fourth column being the expression level.
 Peptides are removed if the transcript it is associated has the expression level smaller than 2.
 Any transcript quantitation value can be used, including read count, TPM, and FPKM.

 ```bash
 moPepGen fitlerFasta \